kaygeea/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 **Task 24** - True.
 Because the `is` operator compares the identity of two objects and returns a Boolean depending on whether they're similar or not.

-**Task 25** - True.
+**Task 25** - False.
 Because of the same reason that applies to Task 24.

 **Task 26** -